Chatbot conversations

 Yes.
 The bot responds in the language the visitor uses.
 Train answers in the languages your audience speaks.

-Contact info can be captured in two ways: if Require contact to chat is enabled, the visitor provides their email or phone before the chat starts.
-If Lead capture is enabled instead, the bot asks for contact info when it can't answer a question.
+Contact info can be captured in two ways: if Require Contact to Chat is enabled, the visitor provides their email or phone before the chat starts.
+If Lead Capture is enabled instead, the bot asks for contact info when it can't answer a question.
 Either way, these are potential customers you can follow up with.
 Both options are configured in Website → Chatbot.

 Analysts have read-only access to protect the bot's training data.
 Only Owners, Administrators, and Producers can modify responses.